AI Solutions

 |Traditional AI helps answer questions.
 Agentic AI helps achieve outcomes.

-Why are enterprises embracing Agentic AI?
+Why are enterprises embracing Agentic AI in 2026?

 Back in 2022, generative AI took the world by storm.
 It could write emails, summarize documents, and even chat like a human.
 But beneath the surface, most enterprises saw that even after widespread adoption, generative AI didn’t really translate into meaningful business impact.